 Dry eye syndrome (DES) is a common eye condition that causes discomfort in the eyes – like dryness, itchiness, and redness.
 Some people suffer from dry eye syndrome only when they wake up in the morning, while others feel it throughout the day.

 Left untreated, it can negatively affect your vision and your quality of life.
 Fortunately, DES is treatable, so relief is on the way.

-At San Antonio Eye Professionals at North Star, we diagnose and treat all forms of dry eye syndrome.
+At San Antonio Eye Professionals at San Antonio, we diagnose and treat all forms of dry eye syndrome.
 In the meantime, follow our 3 top tips to ease dry eye symptoms.